slingner/scott-lingner-portfolio/src/content/projects/rocket-boogie/index.md

 ![Rocket Boogie Co](/rbc-logo.png)

-Rocket Boogie is a design studio I co-founded that specializes in whimsical art and lifestyle goods — greeting cards, art prints, home goods, and apparel.
-To give the store a distinct identity that matched our handmade, illustrative aesthetic, I customized a Shopify theme from the ground up using Liquid, Shopify's templating language.
+Rocket Boogie is a design studio I co-founded that specializes in whimsical art and lifestyle goods: greeting cards, art prints, home goods, and apparel.
+I built a fully custom e-commerce platform from scratch using Next.js with a Supabase backend and Stripe for payments.

-## Shopify Theme Customization

-Rather than using an out-of-the-box Shopify template, I customized a base theme extensively using Liquid to match the Rocket Boogie brand.
-This involved overriding and extending Shopify's default sections and blocks, building custom layout components, and writing Liquid logic to handle product filtering, variant selection, and dynamic content rendering.

 ![Rocket Boogie Shop](/rbc-1.png)

-The goal was a store that felt handcrafted — warm colors, custom typography pairings, and a layout that let the artwork breathe rather than feel like a generic e-commerce grid.

 ## Key Work

-- Customized product page templates with Liquid to highlight product details and artwork context
+- Product catalog with collections, variants (size, color, etc.), and inventory tracking
+- Stripe checkout and payment processing
-- Built custom collection page layouts with flexible filtering and sorting
+- Customer accounts with order history and status tracking
-- Styled the cart and checkout flow to maintain brand consistency
-- Integrated custom metafields to display artist notes and product stories
-- Optimized image delivery for product and art print photography
+- Admin panel for product management, order fulfillment, and analytics
+- Deployed on Vercel with Supabase Storage for image hosting

 ## Tech Stack

-- **Shopify** — e-commerce platform
-- **Liquid** — Shopify's templating language for theme customization
-- **JavaScript** — cart interactions and dynamic UI
-- **CSS / SCSS** — custom styling layered on top of the base theme
-- **Figma** — design mockups and layout planning
+- **Next.js** with App Router, SSR, and API routes
+- **Supabase** for Postgres database, auth, and file storage
+- **Stripe** for payments and webhooks
+- **Resend** for transactional email
+- **Tailwind CSS** for styling
+- **Vercel** for hosting and deployment

 ![Rocket Boogie Products](/rocket-boogie.png)